 Income Statement Comparison

-The following table summarizes the income statements of Silicon Laboratories Inc. (SLAB) and Lattice Semiconductor Corporation (LSCC) for the most recent fiscal year, providing key metrics for comparison.
+The following table presents a comparison of key income statement metrics for Silicon Laboratories Inc. (SLAB) and Lattice Semiconductor Corporation (LSCC) for the fiscal year 2024.
+This will help investors assess their financial performance.

 Revenue584M509M